 About the Book

-In 1927 Cuban national Ignacio S. Molinet was recruited to play professional football with the Frankford Yellow Jackets of the old NFL for a single season.
-In the 1930s, Mexican national José Martínez-Zorrilla achieved 1932 All-American honors.
+In 1927 Cuban national Ignacio S. Molinet was recruited to play with the Frankford Yellow Jackets of the old NFL for a single season.
+Mexican national José Martínez-Zorrilla achieved 1932 All-American honors.
 These are the beginnings of the Latino experience in American Football, which continues amidst a remarkable and diversified setting of Hispanic nationalities and ethnic groups.
-This history of Latinos in American Football dispels the nativists’ and sports’ myths that baseball, boxing, and soccer are the chosen and competent sports for Spanish-surname athletes.
-It documents their fascination for the sport that initially denied their participation but that could not discourage their determination to master the game.
+This history of Latinos in American Football dispels the myths that baseball, boxing, and soccer are the chosen and competent sports for Spanish-surname athletes.
+The book documents their fascination for the sport that initially denied their participation but that could not discourage their determination to master the game.

 About the Author(s)